Is the Plasma Pen Worth It in 2026? The Honest Answer

 • Anything near the eye or eyelid.

-The American Academy of Dermatology and Mayo Clinic explain when a spot needs a professional.
+The American Academy of Dermatology and Mayo Clinic both explain when a spot needs professional assessment, and that guidance overrides any at-home option.
 The pen is not a medical device and does not provide medical treatment.

 Worth it compared to what?